tstromberg/confuSSHion/README.md

 ## Overview

-confuSSHion is a unique LLM-based SSH honeypot that simulates an interactive terminal session for various operating systems.
+confuSSHion is an LLM-based SSH honeypot that simulates an interactive terminal session for a variety of operating systems.

-## Simulations available
+## Available Simulations

-confuSSHion supports simulating the following environments:
+confuSSHion simulates many esoteric environments:

 - 🐦 AIX
 - 🦊 Fedora Linux